-The City has four roadway classifications: Local Roads (comprising the majority of roadways within the City), Major Collectors, Minor Arterials, and Principal Arterials.
-These functional classifications are aligned with FHWA and WSDOT definitions and are summarized in Figure 1.
-Center Drive from Interstate 5 (I-5) exit 118 to DuPont-Steilacoom Road is the only Principal Arterial in the City, with McNeil Street and DuPont-Steilacoom Road classified as Minor Arterials.
+The City has four roadway classifications: local roads (comprising the majority of roadways within the City), major collectors, minor arterials, and principal arterials.
+These functional classifications are aligned with The Federal Highway Administration (FHWA) and Washington State Department of Transportation (WSDOT) definitions and are summarized in Figure 6-1.

+Center Drive from Interstate 5 (I-5) exit 118 to DuPont-Steilacoom Road is the only principal arterial in the City.
+McNeil Street is classified as a minor arterial by the City, while DuPont-Steilacoom Road (maintained by Pierce County) is classified as a secondary arterial by the County, which serves the same purpose as the City's minor arterial classification.